thesammiller/flamenco-server-installation-guide/2a_BlenderID.md

 - Enter a password and click submit.

 *Note: You must confirm your email address.
 If you closed the terminal for Blender ID server, you can do this through MySQL. (see command above)*
-*Note: If you do not create a super user with `./manage.py createsuperuser` you will have to set the appropriate flags in MySQL*
+*Note: If you do not create a super user with `./manage.py createsuperuser` you can make a user super by running `poetry run ./manage.py makesuperuser <email>`

+# Step 7: Finishing Installation

 Once you have created an account, you can continue with the rest of the management setup:
    - `./manage.py loaddata blender_cloud_devserver`